hpcc-systems/DataPatterns/README.md

 ### BestRecordStructure

-This is a function macro that, given a dataset, returns an ECL string containing an ECL record definition with each attribute within the record typed to match the data contained in the dataset.
-The "best" data types for each attribute, in other words.
+This is a function macro that, given a dataset, returns a recordset containing the "best" record definition for the given dataset.
+A maximum of 1M records (give or take) will be examined, so edge cases may not be examined.

 There is an important limitation in this function:  Child datasets and embedded record definitions are ignored entirely (this comes from the fact that this